Bedrock-OSS/bedrock-wiki/docs/world-generation/world-generation-intro.md

 ## Features and Feature Rules

-Note: in v.1.15Beta, it is possible to use `.mcstructures` from the `structures` folder instead of `features` to generate custom structures with `feature_rules`.
+Note: in v.1.15 Beta, it is possible to use `.mcstructures` from the `structures` folder instead of `features` to generate custom structures with `feature_rules`.
 More on that after the update arrives.

 Features and Feature Rules are used to generate everything from ores to grass and flowers, vegetation to granite or clay patches.
 It is even possible to create custom structures using those, but as it is very grindy and will be much easier after the mentioned update, we won't talk about it just yet.